Tobi208/pypdf-cli/README.md

 ------------

-This command line tool is based on [click](https://github.com/pallets/click) and [PyPDF4](https://github.com/claird/PyPDF4).
+This command line tool is based on [click](https://github.com/pallets/click) and [pypdf](https://github.com/py-pdf/pypdf).
-It allows access to most of PyPDF4's functionalities and adds other sensible functionalities.
+It allows access to most of pypdf's functionalities and adds other sensible functionalities.
 The aim is to provide an OS-independent CLI that allows for comfortable every-day PDF manipulation.

 ## Download